Gandhila: Origin

 According to the traditions of the community, they descend from a Rajput by the name of Sabal Singh.
 He was killed fighting in the forces of the Sultanate of Delhi, and his family were driven out by his enemies.
 They were then forced to take menial jobs, such as rearing donkeys.
 The word Gandhila is said to mean a donkey rearer.
 The Gandhila are found mainly in Ambala District, and speak Haryanvi.
 In Uttar Pradesh, the Gandhila are found mainly in Meerut and Muzaffarnagar districts.
 They speak Hindi with outsiders, but have their own dialect.
-In Punjab, the Gandhila are found mainly Jalandhar and Patiala districts.
+In Punjab, the Gandhila are found mainly in Jalandhar and Patiala districts.
 The Punjab Gandhila trace their descent from two brothers, Sambal Singh and Ajit Mal, both of whom were Chauhan Rajputs.
-On their defeat at the hand of the Mughal Emperor Babar, the two brothers took an oath not to sleep on a bed or eat with silver utensils until the Mughals were defeated.
+On their defeat at the hands of the Mughal Emperor Babar, the two brothers took an oath not to sleep on a bed or eat with silver utensils until the Mughals were defeated.
 They then fled to the jungle, where the Gandhila were helped by the Bangali, another jungle nomad tribe.
 The Bangalis suggested that the Chauhans take up raising donkeys.
 The community thus became known as gadhewalas or donkey keepers, which was eventually corrupted to Gadhila.
 In the Colonial period, Gandhila were listed under the Criminal Tribes Act, 1871, as being a tribe "addicted to the systematic commission of non-bailable offences."